aws-samples/amazon-sagemaker-secure-mlops/README.md

 ![SageMaker deployment in VPC](design/ml-ops-vpc-infrastructure.drawio.svg)

 The main design principles and decisions are:
-+ Amazon SageMaker Studio domain is deployed in a dedicated VPC.
++ SageMaker Studio domain is deployed in a dedicated VPC.
 Each [elastic network interface (ENI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) used by SageMaker domain is created within a private dedicated subnet and attached to the specified security groups
 + `Data Science Team VPC` can be configured with internet access by attaching a **NAT gateway**.
 You can also run this VPC in internet-free mode without any inbound or outbound internet access
 + All access to S3 is routed via S3 VPC endpoints
 + All access to SageMaker API and runtime as welle as to all used AWS public services is routed via VPC endpoints